In-Place Hold and Litigation Hold in Exchange Online

 Note that other items in the user's mailbox might be moved to the new archive mailbox.
 Consider telling the user that this might happen after you enable the archive mailbox.

-Create a custom retention policy for mailboxes on hold In addition to enabling the archive mailbox and auto-expanding archiving for mailboxes on Litigation Hold or In-Place Hold, you might also want to create a custom retention policy for mailboxes on hold.
+Create a custom retention policy for mailboxes on hold - In addition to enabling the archive mailbox and auto-expanding archiving for mailboxes on Litigation Hold or In-Place Hold, you might also want to create a custom MRM retention policy in Exchange Online for mailboxes on hold.
 This let's you apply a retention policy to mailboxes on hold that's different from the Default MRM Policy that's applied to mailboxes that aren't on hold.
-This lets you to apply retention tags that are specifically designed for mailboxes on hold.
+This lets you apply retention tags that are specifically designed for mailboxes on hold.
 This includes creating a new retention tag for the Recoverable Items folder.

 For more information, see Increase the Recoverable Items quota for mailboxes on hold.

 Holds and email forwarding

 Users can use Outlook and Outlook on the web to set up email forwarding for their mailbox.
 Email forwarding lets users configure their mailbox to forward email messages sent to their mailbox to another mailbox located in or outside of their organization.
 Email forwarding can be configured so that any message sent to the original mailbox isn't copied to that mailbox and is only sent to the forwarding address.

 If email forwarding is set up for a mailbox and messages aren't copied to the original mailbox, what happens if the mailbox is on hold?
 The hold settings for the mailbox are checked during the delivery process.
 If the message meets the hold criteria for the mailbox, a copy of the message is saved to the Recoverable Items folder.
 That means you can use eDiscovery tools to search the original mailbox to find messages that were forwarded to another mailbox.